scaleoutsoftware/DigitalTwinCore-dotnet/README.md

-# ScaleOut Digital Twins&trade; Core Libraries
+# ScaleOut Digital Twins&trade; Core Libraries for .NET

 This repository contains the open source (Apache 2.0 licensed) projects for the following NuGet packages: